andrewchambers/minias/README.md

 A mini assembler for x86_64, written for fun and learning.

-Although mini, minias can assemble itself and most things compiled with the [cproc](https://github.com/michaelforney/cproc) C compiler.
+Minias can assemble itself and most things compiled with the [cproc](https://github.com/michaelforney/cproc) C compiler, which includes large amounts of real world software.

 Project Goals: